1

 Job description

-The Research Associate will work under the direction of the Director of the Maurice R. Greenberg Center for Geoeconomics, with an expectation of collaboration with fellows across the Center.
-The Greenberg Center examines how geopolitical and economic forces interact to shape the world.
-This position is based in CFR's New York City office at least three days per week.
+This full-time position is based in CFR’s New York City office at least three days per week.
 Tuesdays, Wednesdays, and Thursdays are considered institutional anchor days where all staff are required to be onsite.
-Effective Monday, September 14, 2026, CFR employees will be based on-site at least four days per week.
-CFR's remote working schedule is subject to change.
+CFR’s remote working schedule is subject to change.

-• Providing administrative support to fellows in the Center, including managing travel, coordinating with external organizations, handling correspondence, and responding to requests for information
+• Providing administrative support to the fellow, including managing complex travel itineraries, coordinating with external organizations, handling correspondence, scheduling, and responding to requests for information

-• Coordinating events, including preparing invitations, making travel arrangements, corresponding with speakers and presiders, helping prepare background papers, and providing other logistical support
+• Coordinating events and meetings, including preparing invitations, making travel arrangements, corresponding with speakers and presiders, helping to prepare background papers and materials for distribution, and providing other logistical support

-• Assisting the Center fellows with social media outreach, including publishing a blog, website, video, and/or using social media applications such as X, as needed
+• Assisting the fellow with social media outreach, including publishing a blog, website, video, podcast, and/or using social media applications such as X, as needed

 Education and Experience